|HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

 Members of this genus can be difficult to identify using structural features, but general coloration and hostplant are often informative.

-This species is found widely on hedge woundwort.
+This species is found widely on Hedge Woundwort Stachys sylvatica.
 The adults are usually brachypterous and often show a dark spot at the apex of both the corium and the cuneus as in D. epilobii, but the 1st antennal segment is mainly pale and the head has dark markings.

 Specific structural characters: